 CHARLES COLE began his musical training as a chorister at Westminster Cathedral.
 He went on to win a major music scholarship to Ampleforth and organ scholarships at Exeter College, Oxford and Westminster Cathedral.
 He is Assistant Director of Music at the London’s Brompton Oratory where he directs the London Oratory Junior Choir which, in addition to its liturgical duties, provides the Children’s Chorus for the Royal Ballet’s productions at Covent Garden.
 He is Director of Music at St Philip’s School where he also directs the Schola.
 In addition he is Director of the Schola Cantorum at the London Oratory School and also Deputy Organist at Westminster Cathedral.

 From 1997-2011 he was Organist and subsequently Director of Music at Our Lady of Victories in Kensington.
-From 1998-2012 he was Director of the Schola Cantorum of the Cardinal Vaughan Memorial School, a renowned boys’ choir, with which he toured extensively in Europe and the USA and made several recordings and broadcasts.
+From 1998-2012 he was Director of the Schola Cantorum of the Cardinal Vaughan Memorial School with which he toured extensively in Europe and the USA and made several recordings and broadcasts.
 The choir performed in Paris, Rome, Venice, Assisi, Cologne, Vienna, Barcelona, Montserrat, Los Angeles, San Francisco, New York and Washington DC.
 The choir featured on BBC Radio 4 Sunday Worship and BBC TV Songs of Praise.
 Recordings included Sing in Exultation (Christmas music) and Lauda Sion (Music by Mendelssohn, Dupré, Dvořák, Langlais and Gardiner).